Abhi-0001/Travel-list_react-app/README.md

 # Travel-list_react-app
-This is a small web application developed using HTML, CSS &amp; React Hooks/States, Props and Events.
+This is a small web application developed using HTML, CSS & React Hooks/States, Props and Events.

+## WORKING
+You can use this to make a list for anything during traveling, shopping etc.